TheKettleBlack/ZombKeys/README.md

 How to play:

 Hit [Enter] to start a round.
 Type the word above the zombie's head, and hit [Space] to shoot a zombie and kill it.
 Words get longer and more zombkeys spawn each round.
 If a zombie reaches your fortification before you've killed it, it will damage your fortification for a number of points equal to the number of letters in the word.
-If your fortification health reaches zero, it's game over.
+If your fortification health reaches zero, it's game over!

 ![ZombKeys Gameplay Screenshot](/ZombKeys_Gameplay_Screenshot.png?raw=true "ZombKeys Gameplay Screenshot")